-Your thank you note doesn’t have to be prefect to be meaningful.
+Your thank-you note doesn’t have to be perfect to be meaningful.

 Handwriting is important as it needs to be legible.
-Also, when writing notes at the office, neat handwriting looks more professional.
+Also, neat handwriting looks more professional when writing notes at the office.

-My handwriting was a bit sloppy in this note (pictured below).
-When I intended to write “for” I wrote “fore” instead, which was not the spelling of for that I wanted to use.
+My handwriting could have been better in this note (pictured below).
+When I intended to write “for,” I wrote “fore” instead, which was not the spelling of for I wanted to use.
 I noticed this before writing the next word.
 So it wrote over the “e” with the “t” in the word the.
 That is why there is not any space between for and the.

-Sometimes, when writing thank you notes, mistakes are a reason to stat over.
+Sometimes, mistakes are a reason to start over when writing thank-you notes.
 Here is why I choose not to start over:

-- I know my boss well enough that I didn’t feel the need to start over to make the note prefect.
+- I know my boss well enough that I didn’t feel the need to start over to make the note perfect.

-- He has shared that he doesn’t have preference of handwritten notes over email thank-you notes making me think that he will also be okay with a bit of sloppy handwriting.
+- He has shared that he didn’t prefer handwritten notes over email thank-you notes, making me think that he will also be okay with a bit of sloppy handwriting.

 - I didn’t want to waste the card.

 My number one tip for a great thank you note is to make it specific.
 My two reasons for writing the thank you note are included.
 First, to thank my boss for the raise.
 And then to thank him for winning the March Award of Excellence.
-This is awarded to 1 person in my department each month and comes with a $100 gift certificate.
+Each month, this was awarded to one person in my department along with a $100 gift certificate.

 I purposely delayed writing the note for the Aware of Excellence until I found out about my raise.
 I received notification of winning the Award of Excellence for the month of March in early April.
-The annual merit increases are distributed in mid April.
-Since the timing was close (within about 2 weeks) I decided to combine my gratitude for both into one thank-you note.
+The annual merit increases are distributed in mid-April.
+Since the timing was close (within about two weeks), I combined my gratitude for both into one thank-you note.

 I didn’t get fancy and went with how I was actually feeling.
 I didn’t try to come up with impressive sounded emotions.
 A thesaurus was not required.

 Notice I didn’t mention anything about my plans for the money.
 This was very intentional.
-Usually when thanking people for money, I recommend telling them what you spent it on or are saving it towards.
+Usually, when thanking people for money, I recommend telling them what you spent it on or are saving it for.

 Income is an exception to sharing what you did or will do with the money with the giver.
 The money is not my boss’s personal money.
-It is the company’s money so its not any of his business as to how I will use the additional income.
+It is the company’s money, so it is not any of his business as to how I will use the additional income.